 What many confuse for “love” is emotional or commitment bonding or merely infatuation.
 This is what actually happens between men and women who are said to “fall in love”.
 The “fall in love” phrase is yet another phrase that degrades the highest form of love, for love has nothing to do with “falling” or “accidental” or “random”, “meant-to-be”, or “magical”, etc. A lower level bond was made when they agreed to have sex, and if they started to develop components of friendship, then a higher level bond was formed that probably involved occasional acts of love/selflessness.
 If men and women commit to each other and develop friendship, then love will have played a role in that IF they act selflessly towards one another.
 So, while love absolutely can and should be practiced by couples, most often their original pairing has nothing to do with love, but is rather an emotional bonding manifest by an agreement to share one another’s bodies.
 If there was a commitment to be faithful to one another that is a good sign that valuing each other plays some part in the relationship.

 Many confuse or substitute affection for love.
 Affection is a physical act like hugging.
 Both people who practice love and those who don’t show affection to others, so affection can be motivated by things other than love.
 Judas Iscariot kissed Joshua, normally a sign of affection, but the kiss was used to betray Joshua to the unrighteous leaders.
 So, love is not affection and affection is not love - affection is a physical act that can have different motivations other than communicating that you value someone more than yourself.
 Affectionate acts can be roboted-out by someone with no compassion towards the person you are hugging or kissing.
 Affection is most often expressed through the motivations of obligation or tradition and not due to compassion.
 In short, you can be a very affectionate person, kissing and hugging everyone you know while still not practicing true love towards them.

-Joshua asked Peter these three times, and Peter was duly upset by the questions.
+Joshua asked Peter the above question three times, and Peter was duly upset by the questions.